jupyter-book/jupyter-book/docs/content/content-blocks.md

 Definition lists utilise the [markdown-it-py deflist plugin](https://markdown-it-py.readthedocs.io/en/latest/plugins.html), which itself is based on the [Pandoc definition list specification](http://johnmacfarlane.net/pandoc/README.html#definition-lists).

-This syntax can be useful, for example, as an alternative to nested bullet-lists:
+This syntax can be useful, for example, as an alternative to nested bullet lists:

 - Term 1
   - Definition